E-Villasano/HydrOHS/HydrOHS_Code_Outline.md

 # Load in TOPSIS Solution Decision variables for x1-x11

-Note: Entirely of the function in Post-Processing is identical to the function in Processing with the exception of the TOPSIS decision variable implementation.
-Jump down to Post-Processing
-Plotting overview to avoid repetition.
+Note: Nearly the entire function in Post-Processing is identical to the function in Processing with the exception of the TOPSIS decision variable implementation.
+Jump down to Post-Processing plotting section to avoid repetition.

 Begin excecution of HydrOHS base function with TOPSIS output implemented